-NPS benchmarks are the average Net Promoter Score (NPS) measures customer loyalty on a scale from -100 to 100 by gauging customers’ inclination to attract and refer new business and repeat business.
-Needless to say, brands are always trying their best to get and stay consistent with a good NPS score.
+NPS benchmarks are the average Net Promoter Score that helps measure customer loyalty on a scale from -100 to 100 by gauging customers’ inclination to attract and refer new business and repeat business.
+Brands are always trying their best to get and stay consistent with a good score.
 NPS surveys help keep track of your scores and provide insights into improving them by improving your overall customer satisfaction with your products and customer service.

-NPS industry benchmarks are an excellent way to assess your NPS relative to your competition.
-They help identify and address aspects that may hinder you from getting a good NPS score.
-Major players in any industry have established an NPS that you may use as a benchmark.
-You can also run an NPS study and use that score to set as your baseline.
+Net promoter benchmarks are an excellent way to assess your NPS relative to your competition.
+They help identify and address aspects that may hinder you from getting a good score.
+Significant players in any industry have recorded scores that you may use as a benchmarks.
+Using the right NPS survey question and use that score to set as your baseline.

 So why should you look at industry Net Promoter Score benchmarks?

-Here are some NPS by the industry for your consideration
+Here are some average NPS benchmarks by the industry for your consideration:

 Top brands achieve a good net promoter score (NPS) by benchmarking against industry standards and improving CX by raising the bar.
 30+ industries and their average NPS scores are listed below for benchmarking your brand, according to a recent Retently study:

 - Digital Marketing Agencies: 57

 - Tablet/Computers: 43

 - Online Shopping: 40